 Consistent with the recommendations and comments, the Council did emphasize in Part II of the Addendum the need for the federal agencies and states and tribes to sustain and support implementation of ongoing predator management activities, and in some specific cases increase or revise those efforts.
-2020 Addendum, Part II, at 8.
+2020 Addendum, Part II, at 42-43.
 The Council then added provisions that address recommendations and comments concerned about the implementation of actions aimed at Northern Pike, pinnipeds and avian predators.
 Id. (discussed more below).
 Part II also identified, consistent with the amendment recommendations and with the review reports of the Independent Scientific Advisory Board, an overarching need for all program participants to work together to continue developing a more effective, systemwide, ecosystem-based approach for assessing and addressing the impacts of fish, avian, and pinniped predation on salmon and steelhead and other fish species important to the program.
 This includes using information generated to understand better which predator management actions have the greatest effect on adult returns and SARs and then retarget efforts on those actions for cost-effective predation management.
 Id.

-Meanwhile, provisions in Part I of the draft Addendum include objectives and performance indicators intended to track and assess the success of efforts to address non-native species and predators, in order to be able to bring that information to bear on improving program implementation in the most effective and efficient manner.
-Draft 2020 Addendum, at 22, 23 (to be finalized later in 2020).
+Meanwhile, provisions in Part I of the Addendum includes objectives and performance indicators intended to track and assess the success of efforts to address non-native species and predators, in order to be able to bring that information to bear on improving program implementation in the most effective and efficient manner.
+2020 Addendum, Part I, at 23-24, 25-26.